Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b15.png" />
 </p>

 We can also see connectivity between the Windows VM and a website for instance.
 To test this go into Powershell, type in ping and the website you would like to test connectivity to and hit Enter.
-Here you can see that 10.0.0.4 is the Windows VM and 172.253.115.136 is the website YouTube proving the VM connected to youtube.com.
+Here you can see that 10.0.0.4 is the Windows VM and 172.253.115.136 is YouTube proving connectivity.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b16.png" />
 </p>

-We can set the Windows VM to ping to Ubuntu VM perpetually by typing in "ping (private IP address) -t" and hit Enter; notice Wireshark is constantly displaying network traffic between the virtual machines nonstop.
+We can set the Windows VM to ping to Ubuntu VM perpetually by typing in "ping (private IP address) -t" and hitting Enter; notice Wireshark is constantly displaying network traffic between the virtual machines nonstop.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b17.png" />